DaanKorver/Daanimos/README.md

     cd app
     npm install

-werken aan de app:
+lauch app aan de app:

     cd app
     expo start

-to change stying add a new terminal and do after running expo:
+use server

-    cd app
+    cd Socket
-    npm run scss
+    npm install
+    node server.js

+    # and then you can open the link that shows in the command line

 ## Contributors
 Iedereen die aan het project heeft gewerkt